Kotlin/anko/README.md

 ### Dialogs and toasts

-An easy way to make toast notifications, alerts and selectors.
-All these functions could be executed from any thread.
+Koan provides an easy way to make toast notifications, alerts and selectors.
+All the functions desribed below can be executed from any thread.

 #### Toasts